Budjhete/Xojo.ORM/README.md

 * It is based on native class such as RecordSet, Database

 * Is is independent from the database
-Many ORM handles Database`object internally, but that's restrictive when you want to work on multiple database.
+Many ORM handles Database object internally, but that's restrictive when you want to work on multiple database.

 * It is unit-tested
 It will not break in your hand!

 * It is event-driven
 It can be efficiently implemented as a control.

+* ORM and QueryBuilder inherit from Control
+There are fully qualified to be used as such.

 * It has a documentation
 Yep, look below.